keivrijdag/keivrijdag/README.md

 2018-12-31|No Giacomonday
 2019-01-14|Paper-Rock-Scissors dynamics in collections of papers, rocks and scissors 2019-01-21|[Extra Giocomonday) Correlation between narcissism and throat patch shape (e.g. not in the shape of a penis) in tayra (Eira barbara)
+2019-01-28|Pokemon: ideal system to test diversification models on?

 ## FAQ